 The Health and Community Services (HCS) Department co-ordinates a seasonal flu vaccine plan every year to prevent flu amongst those who are at a higher risk of flu-associated illness and mortality.
-This includes older people, pregnant women and those with certain underlying medical conditions (known clinically as being 'at-risk').
+This includes older people, pregnant women, and those with certain underlying medical conditions (known clinically as being 'at-risk').
 In addition, children are offered the flu vaccine to provide both individual protection to the children themselves and reduce transmission across all age groups in order to protect vulnerable members of the population.

-For full statistics on the influenza vaccination programme for 2019-20, please see associated report "Jersey Seasonal Influenza Vaccine Statistics 2019-20".
+For full statistics on the influenza vaccination programme for 2020-21, please see associated report "Jersey Seasonal Influenza Vaccine Statistics 2020-21" produced by the Jersey Public Health Directorate.